Vivekanand-R/AI-Product-Framework/README.md

             F. Cybersecurity/Cloud for Healthcare: 17–22%

 9. **Product Roadmapping** - Process that links a product’s vision and goals to a clear plan of execution over time.
+A roadmap serves multiple purposes: Alignment: Ensures that stakeholders, leadership, and development teams share a common understanding of priorities.
+Clarity: Breaks down abstract vision into concrete initiatives, features, and milestones.
+Adaptability: Helps teams adjust direction based on user feedback, market changes, or new opportunities.
+Communication Tool: Acts as a living document to keep customers, partners, and internal teams informed.

 10. **Product Vision & Strategy**